planetmint/planetmint-driver-python/docs/advanced-usage.rst

     In [0]: signed_tx['id']

-BigchainDB makes use of the `crypto-conditions library <https://github.com/planetmint/cryptoconditions>`_ to cryptographically lock and unlock transactions.
+Planetmint makes use of the `crypto-conditions library <https://github.com/planetmint/cryptoconditions>`_ to cryptographically lock and unlock transactions.
 The locking script is referred to as a ``condition`` (put inside an "output") and a corresponding ``fulfillment`` (put inside an "input") unlocks the output condition of an